atelierbram/blog/source/_posts/2017-04-13-create-custom-unicase-webfont.md

 }
 ```

 This `font-variant-caps: small-caps` basically makes all lowercase characters appear in a smaller uppercase version, unlike `text-transform: uppercase` which scales the height of the glyphs up.
 It has to be mentioned though that this likely will only approach the look of a font with true small caps though.
-This has to do with that uppercase characters in a regular font are usually a bit thinner, an will often look fragile when scaled down to small caps size.
+Because uppercase characters in a regular font often are a tiny bit thinner, they may look fragile when scaled down to small caps size compared with lowercase characters of the same size.
 One way to fight this is to choose a medium weight font to begin with; more on this later.
 Adding some letter-spacing also makes them look better in my eyes.

 <blockquote><dl class="quote"><dt>small-caps</dt><dd>This keyword forces the use of small capitals letters for lower case characters.
 It corresponds to the OpenType value <code>smcp</code>; if the font doesn't support them, it synthesizes the glyphs.</dd></dl></blockquote>